 This section will be about context-free grammars and languages.
 It will also feature the notion of ambiguous context-free grammars.
 I will present the definition of context-free grammars and languages.
 I will also discuss what it means for them to be ambiguous.
 Lots of exercises about creating CFGs to generate languages can be found at the end of this section.
-You can find the notes related to this section here.
+You can find some notes related to this section here.
+Please note that I don’t follow these notes as closely as previous sections, but you might still want to refer to them as an extra resource.

 What is a context-free grammar?